nrwl/nx/docs/shared/devkit.md

 }
 ```

 The schema above defines two fields: `message` and `upperCase`.
 The `message` field is a string, `upperCase` is a boolean.
-The schema support for executors and generators is identical, so see the section on generators above for more information.
+The schema support for executors and generators is identical.
+See the section on generators above for more information.

 ### Implementation

-The implementation function takes two arguments (the options and the target context) and returns a promise (or an async iterable) with the success property.
+The implementation function takes two arguments (the options and the executor context) and returns a promise (or an async iterable) with the success property.
 The context params contains information about the workspace and the invoked target.

 Most of the time executors return a promise.